Edinburgh-Genome-Foundry/blabel/README.rst

     <br /><br />
     </p>

-Blabel is a python library to generate labels (typically for printing stickers) with barcodes and other niceties.
+Blabel is a Python package to generate labels (typically for printing stickers) with barcodes and other niceties.

 **Some features:**